isaacovercast/QuoteWall/README.md

 - Possession & witchcraft in 17th century France (3/19/15)

 # 2015/2016
+* "It's not awkward if you're used to it" - Anon 8/27/15
 * "I wouldn't say it's from lack of trying.
 There is some lack of trying."
 (9/24)
 * "You can't sample from things that don't exist."
 (9/24/15)
 * "For some reason they like sex and sometimes they mate wrongly." - A Carvalho (9/30/15)